10 adorable words that don't exist in English - but should

 Language: Hawaiian

-You have applied the courage to ask a stranger for the way.
-They are helpful and friendly and lead them meticulously through a number of signs, turns and sights.
-You listen carefully, nod and are convinced that you have memorized the instructions.
+You mustered up the courage to ask a stranger for directions.
+They are helpful and friendly and meticulously guide you through a series of signs, turns and points of interest.
+You listen carefully, nodding, confident that you have memorized the instructions.
 As soon as you turn around, you forget everything.
 This is Akihi.

 Language: Japanese

-This is used to describe "misguided friendliness".
-It describes a situation in which someone is doing them a favor that they do not want and try to prevent them.
-Despite their objections, they continue, things are going wrong and prepare a lot of trouble to them, but they still have to thank you because it is polite.
+This is used to refer to “misguided kindness.”
+It describes a situation in which someone does you a favor that you don't want and are trying to prevent.
+You keep going despite your objections, things go wrong and cause you a lot of trouble, but you still have to say thank you because it's polite.

 5. Iktsuarpok